Kick off a monthly membership with a seven-day free trial.

 How does Monster compare to other sites for employers?

-Monster for employers has a 3.3 out of 5-star Average rating on Trustpilot, compiled from about 200 reviews.
+As of October 2020, Monster for employers has a 3.3 out of 5-star Poor rating on Trustpilot, compiled from about 200 reviews.
 The general consensus is that Monster is an easy-to-use and helpful resource for generating applicants.
 Most complaints are from people who are disappointed that they didn’t find a candidate to fill their position.

 However, people on Reddit who’ve used Monster to look for jobs report a high level of scams, mostly from recruiters advocating fishy positions.
 In a comment thread from July 2019, users state that they were contacted about MLM schemes, insurance sales and positions vastly below their experience level.